Shadow of the Tomb Raider: Release

-The PC and Stadia ports were created by Nixxes Software.
-A season pass gives players access to seven "paths" of downloadable content (DLC) which include new narratives, missions, tombs, weapons, outfits and skills.
-None of these would contain additional story content, which was complete with the base release.
+A season pass gives players access to seven downloadable content (DLC) packs with each introducing new side missions, tombs, weapons, outfits and skills.
+None of these packs contain additional story content, as the narrative was complete with the base release.
+Cooperative multiplayer was also introduced, allowing two players to complete challenge tombs together.
 A version bundling together the main game and DLC, Shadow of the Tomb Raider: Definitive Edition, was also released on November 4.
-The Feral Interactive ports and Stadia version were based on this release.
+The Definitive Edition was ported to Linux and macOS by Feral Interactive on November 5, 2019, and to Stadia on November 19 as part of the platform's launch line-up.
 In July 2021, an update that improved performance and allowed the game to run in 4K at 60 frames per second on the PlayStation 5 and Xbox Series X/S was released for the PlayStation 4 and Xbox One versions of the game.